ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 **Severity: High**

-If this invariant is broken, an L2 state that's different from what dependents can be tricked into finalizing withdrawals based on incorrect state roots.
+If this invariant is broken, an L2 state that's different from what dependents can be tricked into finalizing withdrawals based on incorrect state roots, causing loss of funds.

 #### Dependencies

-[FaultDisputeGame](./fault-dispute-game.md) depends on this contract for an **anchor game** against which to resolve its claim.
-The contract assumes this **anchor game**'s state root is correct, and that it's recent enough that proposer software doesn't run out of memory.

-[OptimismPortal](./optimism-portal.md) depends on this contract to correctly report game validity as the basis for proving and finalizing withdrawals.

-- Can this dispute game can be used to prove a withdrawal?
-(Is the dispute game a **likely valid game**?)
-- Can this dispute game can be used to finalize a withdrawal?
-(Is the dispute game a **valid game**?)
+- TODO

+### iASR-004: The anchor game was created recently, within some bounded time period.

+When asked for the **anchor game** by fault dispute games, the contract will only serve an **anchor game** that is recent within some bounded period of time.

+#### Impact

+**Severity: High**

+If this invariant is broken, proposer software can break (run out of memory), leading to dispute game liveness issues and possible incorrect resolution.

+#### Dependencies

+- TODO

+### iASR-005: The anchor game is a game whose claim is correct.

+When asked for the **anchor game** by fault dispute games, the contract will only serve an **anchor game** that is a valid game or a valid-retired game.

+#### Impact

+**Severity: High**

+If this invariant is broken, dispute games can be created with incorrect starting points, leading to games that can be used to prove false claims.
+This would lead to an operational failure, requiring incident response.
+If incident response doesn't occur, this could lead to loss of funds.

+#### Dependencies

+- TODO

 ## Function-Level Invariants

+## Implementation Spec

 ### `constructor`